akohlbecker/aw-watcher-tmux/README.md

 ## Configuration

-Many parameters of this plugin are configurable.
+Most parameters of this plugin are configurable.
 For example to use `my.aw-server.test` as alternative aw host, add the following line to your `~/.tmux.conf`:

 ~~~tmux
 set -g @aw-watcher-tmux-host 'my.aw-server.test'